thuanz123/enhancing-transformers/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Source code and all weights are distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- CONTACT -->